ezrasavard/israh-jekyll-theme/README.md

 ## Installation

-In order to semi-modularize themes, I think the cleanest way to use this is to set this repository as a submodule in your own blog repository, and then use symlinks to point Jekyll to the correct folders within that directory.

-[My blog repo](https://github.com/ezrasavard/blog) can serve as an example for this layout.

-Some people may prefer to just fork this repository and add their own content, that's fine too =).
+Just fork this repository and add your own content =).

 ## Usage